 In evaluating semi-fixed costs, the MAC considers the length of time the hospital has experienced a decrease in utilization.
 For a short period of time, most semi-fixed costs are considered fixed.
-As the period of decreased utilization continues, we expect that a costeffective hospital would take action to reduce unnecessary expenses.
+As the period of decreased utilization continues, we expect that a cost-effective hospital would take action to reduce unnecessary expenses.
 Therefore, if a hospital did not take such action, some of the semifixed costs may not be included in determining the amount of the payment adjustment.
 (Emphasis added).

-In addition, in determining core staffing, 2810.1(C)(6)(a)14 of the PRM states that:
+In addition, in determining core staffing, § 2810.1(C)(6)(a)19 of the PRM states that:

-1. General Information. -- The request must include the requesting hospital's name, address, provider number, and date of classification as an SCH.

-2. Discharge Data. -- The SCH must submit data on the number of discharges in the cost reporting period for which the payment adjustment is being requested and the number of discharges in the cost reporting period immediately preceding the period in question.
-If either the preceding cost reporting period or the period in which the decline occurred is not how the VDA is to be calculated.
-See, e.g., 49 Fed.
-Reg.
-234, 270-271 (Jan.
-3, 1984) (Final Rule, responding to comments); 48 Fed.
-Reg.
-39,752, 39,781-82 (Sept.
-1, 1983) (Interim final rule with comment period); 42 C.F.R. § 405.476(d) (1984).
-See 52 Fed.
-Reg.
-33,034, 33,049 (Sept.
-1, 1987) (Final Rule); 52 Fed.
-Reg.
-22,080, 22,090-91 (June 10, 1987) (Proposed Rule); 42 C.F.R. § 412.92(e)(3)(1987).
-And, finally, in 2017, CMS issued a Notice of Proposed Rulemaking and then a Final Rule which explicitly stated (and amended the regulation's text to provide) the longstanding, then-current VDA calculation methodology (under which the VDA=Fixed Costs-DRG payments) would continue to govern earlier periods such as those at issue here.
-See, e.g., 82 Fed.
-Reg.
-37,990, 38,179-83, 38,511 (Aug.
-14, 2017) (Final Rule); 82 Fed.
-Reg.
-19,796, 19,933-35 (Apr.
-28, 2017) (Proposed Rule); 42 C.F.R. § 412.92(e)(3) (2018).
+- 1. General Information. -- The request must include the requesting hospital's name, address, provider number, and date of classification as an SCH. - 2.
+Discharge Data. -- The SCH must submit data on the number of discharges in the cost reporting period for which the payment adjustment is being requested and the number of discharges in the cost reporting period immediately preceding the period in question.
+If either the preceding cost reporting period or the period in which the decline occurred is not 12 months in duration, the hospital must annualize discharges in the short cost reporting period. - 3.
+Circumstances. -- The hospital's request must include documentation outlining the circumstances that resulted in the decrease in discharges.
+This must include a narrative description of the occurrence, date of its onset, and how it affected the number of discharges. - 4.
+Cost Data. -- The hospital's request must include cost reports for the cost reporting period in question and the immediately preceding period.

-14 Rev. 479

-12 months in duration, the hospital must annualize discharges in the short cost reporting period.

-3. Circumstances. -- The hospital's request must include documentation outlining the circumstances that resulted in the decrease in discharges.
-This must include a narrative description of the occurrence, date of its onset, and how it affected the number of discharges.

-4. Cost Data. -- The hospital's request must include cost reports for the cost reporting period in question and the immediately preceding period.
 The submittal must demonstrate that the Total Program Inpatient Operating Cost, excluding pass-through costs, exceeds DRG payments, including outlier payments.
 No adjustment is allowed if DRG payments exceeded program inpatient operating cost.

+18 Note that the PRM states that an MDH, as defined under 42 CFR 412.108, may also qualify for a VDA in accordance with 42 CFR 412.108(d).
+The VDA payment amount is determined in accordance with the methodology set forth in 42 CFR 412.92(e)(3), and as described in PRM 15-1 § 2810.1 (A) - (G).
+19 Rev. 479.
-5. Semi fixed Costs. -- The request must include a narrative description of those actions taken by the hospital to reduce semi fixed costs.

-6. Core Staff and Services -- For cost reporting periods beginning on or after October 1, 2007, and prior to October 1, 2017, a comparison, by cost center, of full-time equivalent (FTE) employees and salaries in both cost reporting periods must be submitted.
+- 5. Semi fixed Costs. -- The request must include a narrative description of those actions taken by the hospital to reduce semi fixed costs. - 6.
+Core Staff and Services a.
+For cost reporting periods beginning on or after October 1, 2007, and prior to October 1, 2017, a comparison, by cost center, of full-time equivalent (FTE) employees and salaries in both cost reporting periods must be submitted.
 The requesting hospital must identify core staff and services in each center and the cost of these staff and services.
 The request must include justification of the selection of core staff and services including minimum staffing requirements imposed by an external source.
-The contractor's analysis of core staff is limited to those cost centers (general service, inpatient, ancillary, etc.) where costs are components of Medicare inpatient operating cost.
+The contractor's analysis of core staff is limited to those cost centers (general service, inpatient, ancillary, etc.) where costs are components of Medicare inpatient operating cost...